acidanthera/VoodooPS2/README.md

 ### Change Log:

+future date v1.8.8

+- Fixed jitter/twitching that happens when using two finger scroll on 10.9 Mavericks.
+Threshold is currently 10.
+Can be customized in the trackpad Info.plist with the ScrollDeltaThreshX and ScrollDeltaThreshY items.

 2013-08-15 v1.8.7

 - Fix a bug which prevents VoodooPS2Controller.kext from loading on 10.9 Mavericks.
 The problem was the class ApplePS2Controller was not exported properly.